darrenzhang2000/GraphQL-tutorial/README.md

     - data also needs to be changed from this.props.data to this.props.getAuthorsQuery
 7. use query variables to pass in book name, genre, and authorId for addBook mutation
     - when calling the mutation, pass in name, genre, and authorId in an object called variables
+    - adding data to the database does not automatically refresh the ui.
+To automatically update UI with added book, all we have to do is pass in refetchQueries followed by a list of queries you want to refetch.

 cors: